Jacob Kulick: Career

-PRJ001

 Over the next two years, Kulick wrote over 100 songs, showing his progress to RCA on a monthly basis.
 In 2016, he decided to start fresh with a new logo and a new stage name, slimmed down from "Jacob Kulick" to "Kulick."

 In 2017, Kulick started releasing songs that he wrote from the past two years, titling the collection "PRJ001."
 In January 2017, he released singles "Entropath", "Goner", and "Last Call."

-"H"

-On February 1, 2017, Kulick released a special project entitled "H", which included a documentary and song.
+On February 1, 2017, Kulick released a special project titled "H", which included a documentary and song.
 The project is about the heroin epidemic happening in his hometown of Tamaqua, Pennsylvania.
 The song is a poem that was written by Alexandria Sienkiewicz two months before her accidental overdose.

-The song and documentary created online traction, reaching over 22,000 people on Facebook alone.
-It received coverage from multiple radio stations and local television.
-This created some traction for Kulick with RCA as well.
+The song and documentary created online traction, reaching over 22,000 people on Facebook.
+It received coverage from multiple radio stations and local television, which created some traction for Kulick with RCA.

-RCA Records

 In July 2017, KULICK signed with RCA / Gold N' Retriever Records.
 He also signed a publishing deal with Sony ATV.
-It is at this time that he used Keith Gensure (drummer) and Jerome Betz (bass player) (formerly members of Story of Another) to form a band to play his songs.
-He also began using Bugge Productions for KULICK's photo/video needs at this time.
+His band inckuded Keith Gensure (drummer) and Jerome Betz (bass player) (formerly members of Story of Another).

-2018–2019

-"Ghost"

 KULICK released his first single "Ghost" along with a music video on April 27, 2018.
 The song entered at number 33 on the Billboard Mainstream Rock in July.
-This release was also the start of KULICK's first nationwide radio promo tour.
-On October 27, 2018, KULICK performed the single, along with a few other songs at 94.5FM's Buzzfest, sharing the stage with A Perfect Circle, Chevelle, Dirty Heads, Mike Shinoda, Puddle of Mudd, Scott Stapp, The Struts, The Nixons, Badflower, Grandson, and more.
+This release was also the start of Kulick's first nationwide radio promo tour.
+On October 27, 2018, KULICK performed the single, along with a few other songs at 94.5FM's Buzzfest, sharing the stage with A Perfect Circle, Chevelle, Dirty Heads, Mike Shinoda, Puddle of Mudd, Scott Stapp, The Struts, The Nixons, Badflower, and others.

-"Colors"

 KULICK released his second single "Colors" along with a music video on October 29, 2018.

-"Hole in My Head"

-KULICK released his third single "Hole in My Head" along with a music video on November 15, 2018.
+Kulick released his third single "Hole in My Head" along with a music video on November 15, 2018.

-Hydroplane EP

-KULICK released his first EP with RCA Records on November 16, 2018, entitled Hydroplane.
+Kulick released his first EP with RCA Records on November 16, 2018, titled Hydroplane.
 The body of work received over 1,000,000 streams within six months of its release on Spotify.

-The EP included the following tracks: